the-turing-way/the-turing-way/workshops/build-a-binderhub/workshop-presentations/zero-to-binderhub.md

 This command will request a Kubernetes cluster within the resource group we created.
 It will request one `Standard_D2s_v3` virtual machine which a Kubernetes cluster installed.
-For information on other types of virtual machine available, [see here](https://azure.microsoft.com/en-gb/pricing/details/virtual-machines/series/).
+For information on other types of virtual machines available, [see here](https://azure.microsoft.com/en-gb/pricing/details/virtual-machines/series/).

 **N.B.:** If you are _not_ using a Free Trial subscription, try setting `--node-count` to **3** instead.